 Should I extend my mortgage to make home improvements?

 Borrowing more on your mortgage is another way to finance home improvements and one you need to think carefully about.
-If you've decent amounts of equity in the property then it's likely you can get the funding to do so.
+If you've decent amounts of equity in the property then it's likely you can get the funding.

 The crucial question is: will you pay more than you would under the Green Deal over the different payment periods?